 Under the Han, writing poetry became a skill required of every gentleman.
 The poetry of the period covers every conceivable subject matter and form: descriptive, narrative, though mostly quite short – there are no epic works such as those of Homer or Virgil in the West.

 Pre-Han literature contained no independent works of fiction, but many fictional or semi-fictional anecdotes – well-plotted short stories, often amusing and highly imaginative, not to say fantastical, appear in the Zhou chronicles and commentaries, presented as history, and had a great influence on later story-telling.
 In Han times it apparently became popular for members of the gentry to write short stories, none of which survives.

 We have discussed above the great project of the early Han years to recover the writings of earlier periods in the wake of the Qin purges.
 This activity had stimulated an intense interest in history which would never fade amongst educated Chinese.

-Much historical writing of the later Zhou period was in the form of chronicles, made up for the most part of cryptic accounts of events accompanied by fuller commentaries often containing semi-fictional anecdotes.
+Much historical writing of the later Zhou period was in the form of chronicles, made up for the most part of cryptic accounts of events accompanied by fuller commentaries, often containing semi-fictional anecdotes.
 Greatly adapted, this form of history writing was followed by all later Chinese historians.
 Terse but forceful descriptions of historical events were greatly admired and commonly emulated.

 These qualities make it the landmark work of Chinese historiography.
-Its organization and style were followed (but seldom if ever equalled) by all subsequent dynastic histories (the publication of a history of the previous dynasty became one of the ways in which a new dynasty would establish its legitimacy).
-His work would be read, for leisure and instruction, not just by educated Chinese, but by Koreans, Japanese and Vietnamese as well.
+Its organization and style were followed (but seldom, if ever, equalled) by all subsequent dynastic histories (the publication of a history of the previous dynasty became one of the ways in which a new dynasty would establish its legitimacy).
+Sima Qian’s work would be read, for leisure and instruction, not just by educated Chinese, but by Koreans, Japanese and Vietnamese as well.

 The works of Sima Qian and Ban Gu ensured that historical writing would be one of China’s finest literary genres.